 ACDF Surgery

-This frontal approach offers 2 key benefits.
+This frontal approach offers two key benefits.
 First, it gives the surgeon direct visualization of the cervical discs involved in the back pain and full access to almost the entire cervical spine.
 It also gives the surgeon a clear, uncomplicated pathway for the removal.
 Second, the anterior approach tends to result in far less post-operative pain and complications compared to a posterior operation.

 What is ACDF Surgery Used For?